Home » CV

 University of Puerto Rico-Mayagüez, 2017-2021

-- Under the supervision of Dr. Manuel Valdés Pizzini, I studied the transformations of the Puerto Rican coastal landscapes since the XIX century.
-Also, I applied ethnohistorical methods to reconstruct the sociocultural process in these regions.
+• Under the supervision of Dr. Manuel Valdés Pizzini, I studied the transformations of Puerto Rican coastal landscapes since the XIX century and applied ethnohistorical methods to reconstruct the sociocultural process in these regions.

-- Currently, under the revision of secondary sources to study and analyze the gastronomical culture of the Civilian Conservation Corps (CCC) and their camps in Puerto Rico between the years 1929 through 1942.
+• Currently, secondary sources are being revised to study and analyze the gastronomical culture of the Civilian Conservation Corps (CCC) and their camps in Puerto Rico between the years 1929 and 1942.

 Research Assistant